-Principle of the test: The test kit contains microtiter strips each with 8 individual break-off reagent wells coated with BP180.
-In the first reaction step, diluted patient samples are incubated in the wells.
+Principle of the test: The ELISA test kit provides a semiquantitative or quantitative assay for the determination of human autoantibodies of the immunoglobulin class IgG against BP230.
+The test kit contains microtiter strips each with 8 individual break-off reagent wells coated with BP230.
+In the first reaction step, diluted patient samples (serum or EDTA, heparin or citrate plasma) are incubated in the wells.
 In the case of positive samples, the specific IgG antibodies (also IgA and IgM) will bind to the corresponding antigenic site.
-To detect the bound antibodies, a second incubation is carried out using an enzymelabelled anti-human IgG (enzyme conjugate) catalysing a colour reaction.
+To detect the bound antibodies, a second incubation is carried out using an enzyme-labelled anti-human IgG (enzyme conjugate) catalysing a colour reaction.